RWS/studio-api-docs/apiconcepts/projectautomation/configuring_the_project_properties.md

 ```
 ***

 In the next step we set the project folder, which stores all the files and sub-folders associated with our project.
-Here, we select the Projects folder of <Var:ProductName>, e.g.:* C:\Documents and Settings\UserName\My Documents\ <Var:ProductName> \Projects*.
+Here, we select the Projects folder of Var:ProductName, e.g.:* C:\Documents and Settings\UserName\My Documents\ Var:ProductName \Projects*.
 To this main folder, we append the name of our project, so that a corresponding project sub-folder is created.
 Then we set the [LocalProjectFolder](../../api/projectautomation/Sdl.ProjectAutomation.Core.ProjectInfo.yml#Sdl_ProjectAutomation_Core_ProjectInfo_LocalProjectFolder) property to the specified folder string as shown below:

 # [C#](#tab/tabid-7)
 ```cs